Robin Cronan, Marketing Director, Certero

 The Challenges of Cloud

-It is important to be aware that unsanctioned access to SaaS, PaaS and IaaS is easy for employees.
-What this means is issues around visibility, awareness and control increase for IT departments.
-As a result, the gap between what IT Managers think they know and what is actually true also increases – therefore risk and cost also increase.
+This ability to self-serve technology has created significant issues around visibility, awareness and control increase for IT departments.
+As a result, the gap between what IT Managers think they know and what is actually true is constantly increasing – which also means that risk and cost increase.

-- Do you have a full understanding of cloud-based applications, platforms and infrastructure used across your organization?
+- Do you have a full understanding of most expensive cloud-based applications, platforms and infrastructure used across your organization?

 - Are you fully aware of the impact on governance and security?